tqtezos/minter-sdk/packages/minter-contracts/ligo/src/minter_collection/ft/README.md

            (pair (address %owner) (pair (nat %amount) (map %token_info string bytes))))
 ```

-### CONTRACT_OPERATOR
+### GLOBAL_OPERATOR

-When the `CONTRACT_OPERATOR` macro is activated, an alternative transfer policy is used in the contract, to allow a set of addresses that we call `Contract_operator`s to perform transfers on any token in the contract.
-A `Contract_operator` is essentially an `operator` for any token/owner combination in the contract.
-Therefore, the admin ought to take great care in adding the correct address as a `Contract_operator`.
-The macro also adds a new entrypoint `Update_contract_operators` that takes an argument of type `address set` to update the entire set of addresses the contract ought to consider as `Contract_operators`.
-The entrypoint is admin checked as expected, so only the admin is allowed to update the `contract_operators` set, otherwise failing with `NOT_AN_ADMIN`.
-This extension is especially useful for adding a smart contract as a `contract_operator`-- such as the swap contract which must have the authority to transfer tokens on a users behalf.
+When the `GLOBAL_OPERATOR` macro is activated, an alternative transfer policy is used in the contract, to allow a set of addresses that we call `global_operator`s to perform transfers on any token in the contract.
+A `global_operator` is essentially an `operator` for any token/owner combination in the contract.
+Therefore, the admin ought to take great care in adding the correct address as a `global_operator`.
+The macro also adds a new entrypoint `Update_global_operators` that takes an argument of type `address set` to update the entire set of addresses the contract ought to consider as `global_operator`s.
+The entrypoint is admin checked as expected, so only the admin is allowed to update the `global_operator`s set, otherwise failing with `NOT_AN_ADMIN`.
+This extension is especially useful for adding a smart contract as a `global_operator`-- such as the swap contract which must have the authority to transfer tokens on a users behalf.

-As an example, see the `CONTRACT_OPERATOR` activated in the FT Limited Asset contract.
+As an example, see the `GLOBAL_OPERATOR` activated in the FT Limited Asset contract.

 - [Ligo](fa2_multi_ft_asset_limited_simple_admin_contract_operator.mligo)
 - [Michelson](../../../../bin/fa2_multi_ft_asset_limited_contract_operator.tz)